-As a founding Chair of the department of Obstetrics and Gynecology at Paul L. Foster School of Medicine, it is my vision for the school to emerge as the leader in tertiary and quaternary care of women in the West Texas border region, providing innovative and comprehensive educational opportunities for medical students and residents that encompass the breadth of women's health.
+As a founding chair of the department of obstetrics and gynecology at the Paul L. Foster School of Medicine, it is my vision for the school to emerge as the leader in tertiary and quaternary care of women in the west Texas border region, providing innovative and comprehensive educational opportunities for medical students and residents that encompass the breadth of women's health.
 As part of this vision we will be recognized as first in the region for patient safety and quality improvement, inter-professional teamwork, as well as our contribution to the improving the health of the border community.

 Teaching is why we exist.
 Teaching on the undergraduate and graduate level allows us to shape the minds of the next generation and influence the practice of medicine in the border community.
 It is what separates us from our practice colleagues.

 We understand that as a border community our patient's health care challenges are both first world and developing world.
 We pride ourselves on serving this community in a patient centered, culturally sensitive, effective way, elevating the standard of care for the whole community.